chharvey/counterpoint/spec/lexical-structure.md

 To simplify the tasks of external applications, the Solid compiler **normalizes** all line breaks in a source file on input, before parsing.
-This normalization is a process in which both the two-character sequence CR–LF and any single CR that is not followed by a LF are replaced with a single LF character.
+This normalization is a process in which any two-character sequence CR–LF and any single CR that is not followed by a LF are replaced with a single LF character.

 Even though Solid is a [whitespace-independent language](#whitespace),